Aptos Portfolio Tracking: The Move Resource and Object Model (2026)

 - Aptos uses the Move resource model: an asset is a resource owned by an account, not a contract balance mapping.

-- A resource cannot be copied or deleted without the owning account's permission — strong asset semantics.
+- A resource cannot be copied or deleted without the owning account's permission, which is what makes resources good asset representations.

-- Objects group resources and have their own address — discovery must follow Objects, not just the wallet.
+- Objects group resources and have their own address, so discovery must follow Objects, not just the wallet address.

-- The reportable quantity is still a number, but it is read from the resource/Object structure.
+- The reportable quantity is still a number, but it is read from the resource and Object structure.

-- Cost basis/tax unchanged — the jurisdiction method applies; the data model differs.
+- Cost basis and tax are unchanged: the jurisdiction method applies; only the data model differs.

-- An EVM-style tracker can miss positions — model resources/Objects or under-report.
+- An EVM-style tracker can miss positions, so it must model resources and Objects or it under-reports.

 Resources, not balance mappings

 On an EVM chain a token is a contract with a balanceOf mapping.
 On Aptos (Move), an asset is a resource: a top-level value stored in a specific account that cannot be copied or deleted without that account's permission.
-That ownership model is precisely what makes resources good asset representations — and it means tracking reads account-held resources, not a contract-side ledger.
+That ownership model is what makes resources good asset representations, and it means tracking reads account-held resources, not a contract-side ledger.

-The mental shift: ask "what resources does this account own?", not "what does the token contract say this address holds?"
+The mental shift is to ask what resources this account owns, not what the token contract says this address holds.

 Objects: grouped resources with an address